apache/carbondata/docs/mv-guide.md

      EXPLAIN SELECT a, sum(b) FROM maintable GROUP BY a;
    ```

-## Introduction
+## Introductions

- Materialized views are created as sub-queries.
+ Materialized views are created as a queries.
 User can create limitless materialized view to
  improve query performance provided the storage requirements and loading time is acceptable.

  Materialized view can be refreshed on commit or on manual.
 Once materialized views are created,